 Until your health care provider gives you the green light for pregnancy, remember to use a reliable method of birth control.
 A healthy pregnancy is worth the wait.

 - AskMayoExpert.
-Type 2 diabetes mellitus: Management during pregnancy.
-Rochester, Minn.: Mayo Foundation for Medical Education and Research; 2017.
+Type 1 diabetes mellitus: Management related to pregnancy.
+Mayo Clinic; 2018.

 - Greene MF, et al. Pregestational diabetes mellitus: Glycemic control during pregnancy. https://www.uptodate.com/contents/search.
 Accessed Oct.
 24, 2019.